zd3nik/SubSim/protocol.md

                       |    Y     = The row number to place a submarine at.
                       |            Row numbers start at 1.
                       |
-                      |  If the game configuration contains pre-set starting positions for your
-                      |  submarines you must not provide any X|Y fields.
+                      |  You must provide one X|Y field pair for each of your submarines.
+The
+                      |  first pair is for submarine ID 0, the next pair is for submarine ID 1, etc.
                       |
+                      |  If the game configuration specifies 1 submarine per player then you must
-                      |  If the game configuration does *not* contain pre-set starting positions
+                      |  send 1 X|Y pair.
+If the game configuration specifies 2 submarines per
-                      |  for your submarines you must provide one X|Y field pair for each of your
-                      |  submarines.
-The first pair is for submarine ID 0, the next pair is for
-                      |  submarine ID 1, etc.
+                      |  player you send 2 X|Y pairs.
+Etc.
                       |
+                      |  NOTE: The starting positions you provide in this message will be ignored
+                      |        for any submarines that have a pre-set starting location per the
+                      |        game configuration.
+                      |
-                      |  You may place one or more submarines on the same starting square.
+                      |  NOTE: You may place one or more submarines on the same starting square.
                       |        Conceptually, each square represents a large section of ocean so
                       |        multiple objects can fit in one square.
     ------------------|---------------------------------------------------------------------------
     M|tn|id|          |  Move the specified submarine one square in the specified direction and dir|            |  charge the specified equipment item.